nolauren/Rtutorial_photogrammar/README.md

 1175        0     0     0     1 http://hdl.loc.gov/loc.pnp/fsa.8a00703

 ```

+We can use the urls to look at the actual photographs and begin to think about them from at an
+individual level.
+This is the photo corresponding to the second row above:

 ![](http://cdn.loc.gov/service/pnp/fsa/8c52000/8c52900/8c52905r.jpg)

 How can the approach we have taken to getting to this photograph help us appreciate the subject matter?
 How would we have found this photograph otherwise?